 The “FUTURE” is here!

 For several years we have imagined the future of work and its effect on jobs, technology, banking, and marketing.
 Today that future has come upon us.
-Undoubtedly, our expectations from this much hyped future has been change that would perhaps be non-linear, disruptive change to our business as usual, however the catalyst that has birth this imperative future is the current COVID 19 Pandemic which will usher in transformations in every facet of our lives.
+Undoubtedly, our expectations from this much-hyped future have been changed that would perhaps be non-linear, disruptive change to our business, as usual, however, the catalyst that has birthed this imperative future is the current COVID 19 Pandemic which will usher in transformations in every facet of our lives.
 At the moment we are compelled to align to the regulatory social distancing rules as we eagerly look forward to the Post COVID-19 effect on commerce and consumer reactions.
 The contact-free economy will bring changes to consumer behaviour, buying patterns and social preferences and may completely alter the consumer profile for which our business models and foundation were built.
 We, therefore, need to develop new strategies to the ever-changing consumer behaviour which must be a cohesive response to these changing trends.
 We must understand the market forces at work and have a holistic view of the interplay to eventually develop a coherent viewpoint.

 The grand marketing notion that Customer is King and at the centre of our business model would remain unchanged, however, the way and manner at which we satisfy and create unique experiences for our customers as they utilise our products will change, largely as a result of post-COVID-19 dramatic changes in consumption pattern , amongst others.
 We need to leverage the current structural break across socio and economic activities to rethink our business models and innovate from a zero-game industry player to the one that creatively brings in non-consumers.
 The agenda for this period is surviving the COVID-19 disruption while strategizing to benefit and thrive from the opportunities it will present.

 Below are some of the thoughts considered to be important for customer experience improvement post COVID 19 Pandemic

 Rethink Supply Chain Model: